Set up networking for Hyper-V hosts and clusters in the VMM fabric

 For a host, affinity between vNIC and pNIC can be set at virtual switch level.
 You can define affinity either when you add a new virtual network adapter to the virtual switch or when you modify the properties of an existing virtual network adapter.

 Open Fabric > Servers > All Hosts > host group > Hosts > Host.
-Right-click Host, select Properties, and navigate to Virtual Switches tab.
+Select and hold Host, select Properties, and navigate to Virtual Switches tab.

 Verify that the physical adapters to be teamed are added here.
 Affinity can be mapped only for physical adapters that are added here.